 Mandelbrot (2006) discovered the main method for studying the fractal structure of financial markets - R/S analysis, or the normalized range method.
 It was developed by the English hydrologist Harold Edwin Hirst.
 He was observing the flow of the Nile River back in 1951 and after studying 800 years of records in conditions of unpredictable rains and droughts that were observed over a long period of time he discovered that it was not random, but patterned.
 Hurst defined a constant, K, which measures the bias of the fractional Brownian motion.
 Further Mandelbrot and Wallis elaborated on the method.
 In 1968 Mandelbrot defined this pattern as fractal.
 There are many algorithms to calculate fractal characteristics such as fractal dimensions, which is a number that quantitatively describes how an object fills its space.
 Also Mandelbrot renamed the constant K to H in honor of Hurst.
-The form can be understood as the structure of various financial assets or products, which adapts to various external conditions.
-The structure of the financial markets themselves is determined by the structure of financial products, which are regulated by financial institutions.
-The more diverse the financial products, the more stable the financial markets.
-Various types of financial products form the fractal structure of the market.
+The form can be understood as the structure of the financial markets themselves is determined by the structure of financial products, which are regulated by financial institutions.
+The more diverse the financial products form the fractal structure of the market.
 In other words R/S analysis is a method used for distinguishing a completely random time series from a correlated time series.
 Namely to determine if some specific time series is mean-reverting, trending or random.
 The Hurst exponent (H) is a statistical measure which is used to classify time series.
 It provides a measure for long term memory and fractality of a time series.
 Also it has broad applicability for time series analysis.